10 Interesting Facts about the Equine Digestive System

 6. The bulk of digestion takes place in the hindgut, which is made up of the caecum, large intestine and colon.

-7. Unlike the acidic conditions of the stomach, the optimum hind gut environment is a near neutral pH.
+7. Unlike the acidic conditions of the stomach, the optimum hind gut environment is a near-neutral pH.
 Insufficient fibre in the diet can lead to the hindgut becoming more acidic.

-1. It is impossible for horses to be sick, as the oesophagus only works in one direction, food can only go down and not come up, due to the angle at which it connects to the stomach.
+8. It is impossible for horses to be sick, as the oesophagus only works in one direction, food can only go down and not come up, due to the angle at which it connects to the stomach.

-2. The entire digestive process can take anywhere from 36-72 hours.
+9. The entire digestive process can take anywhere from 36-72 hours.

-3. Live strains of the yeast Saccharomyces cerevisiae are commonly used in equine nutrition to enhance fibre digestion in horses.
-The overall effect of adding yeast to the diet is the stimulation of fibre digestion, as well as stabilisation of the hindgut environment and microbial ecosystem.
+10. Live strains of the yeast Saccharomyces cerevisiae are commonly used in equine nutrition to enhance fibre digestion in horses.
+The overall effect of adding yeast to the diet is the stimulation of fibre digestion, as well as the stabilisation of the hindgut environment and microbial ecosystem.
 This results in an increase in feed efficiency i.e. what the animal can get out of feed.

 Nutritionally supporting the digestive system is a simple and positive step towards producing a healthy horse inside and out, whatever their age or lifestyle.

-For more horse health articles please click here
+Find lots more horse health articles here.

 Discover more from Everything Horse Magazine

-Subscribe to get the latest posts to your email.
+Subscribe to get the latest posts sent to your email.